swatimahadevan/tp/docs/team/ngnigel99.md

 **Community**:

-In this project, I found the github suggestion feature interesting and have used in a few reviews.
+In this project, I found the GitHub suggestion feature interesting and have used in a few reviews.
 + PRs reviewed (with non-trivial review comments):
     1. [#28](https://github.com/AY2122S1-CS2113T-T09-4/tp/pull/28)
     1. [#32](https://github.com/AY2122S1-CS2113T-T09-4/tp/pull/32)